Kaushik Basu

-Kaushik Basu (born 9 January 1952) is an Indian economist who was Chief Economist of the World Bank from 2012 to 2016.
+Kaushik Basu (born 9 January 1952) is an Indian economist who was Chief Economist of the World Bank from 2012 to 2016 and Chief Economic Adviser to the Government of India from 2009 to 2012.
 He is the C. Marks Professor of International Studies and Professor of Economics at Cornell University, and academic advisory board member of upcoming Plaksha University.
 He began a three-year term as President of the International Economic Association in June 2017.
 From 2009 to 2012, during the United Progressive Alliance's second term, Basu served as the Chief Economic Adviser to the Government of India.
-Kaushik Basu is winner of the Humboldt Research Award 2021.
+Basu is winner of the Humboldt Research Award 2021.

 Early life and education

 Kaushik Basu was born in Kolkata, India, where he attended St. Xavier's Collegiate School.
-In an autobiographical essay he noted that finishing school in 1969 he was caught in a dilemma.
-His father wanted him to study physics.
-But those were revolutionary times and he wanted to study nothing.
-They settled on economics as half-way compromise between physics and nothing.
-In 1969 he moved to Delhi to do his undergraduate studies in Economics, from St. Stephen's College, Delhi.
+In an autobiographical essay he noted that finishing school in 1969 that his father wanted him to study physics, but in revolutionary times he wanted to study nothing.
+They settled on economics as a compromise.
+In 1969 he moved to Delhi to do his undergraduate studies in Economics, from St. Stephen's College.
 He then attended London School of Economics and was awarded MSc in economics from University of London in 1974.
 After earning his master's degree, Basu was supposed to move to England to study law and take over his father's legal practice, but he had fallen in love with the concept of logic and deductive reasoning and became fascinated by Amartya Sen's work.
 He remained at the London School of Economics, University of London for his PhD, from 1974 to 1976.
-He completed his PhD at University of London under the tutelage of Amartya Sen.

-He has received honorary doctorates from Lucknow University, Lucknow, in 2011, Assam University, Silchar, in 2012, Fordham University, New York, in 2013, Indian Institute of Technology Bombay, in 2013, University of Bath, U.K., in 2016, on the occasion of the university's fiftieth anniversary, and the Jadavpur University Kolkata in 2018.
+He completed his PhD at University of London under the tutelage of Amartya Sen. He has received honorary doctorates from Lucknow University, Lucknow, in 2011, Assam University, Silchar, in 2012, Fordham University, US in 2013, Indian Institute of Technology Bombay, in 2013, University of Bath, UK in 2016, on the occasion of the university's fiftieth anniversary, and the Jadavpur University Kolkata in 2018.

-His childhood interest in Euclidean geometry found expression and drew attention when he was Chief Economist of the World Bank and published a paper giving a new proof of the Pythagoras theorem, via a property of isosceles triangles.
+Basu's childhood interest in Euclidean geometry found expression and drew attention when he was Chief Economist of the World Bank and published a paper giving a new proof of the Pythagoras theorem, via a property of isosceles triangles.

-Personal life and beliefs

-Kaushik Basu is married to Alaka Malwade Basu with two children, Karna and Diksha.
-Alaka is a professor at Cornell's Department of Development Sociology and has been a visiting professor at the Centre for the Study of Regional Development at Jawaharlal Nehru University in New Delhi.